Randomized Confidence Bounds for Stochastic Partial Monitoring: Numerical experiments

 \subsection{Evaluation of \RandCBPsidestar{}}

 Here, the outcome distribution is a linear function of $10$-dimensional contexts (sampled uniformly in $[0,1]^{10}$) and a fixed unknown parameter $\theta \in \mathbb R^{M \times 10}$ with all values set at $0.1$.
 From the uniform context distribution, we have $0.5$ as mean for each context feature.
 Therefore, the resulting outcome distributions are more \textit{balanced}.
 We run the experiment $96$ times over a $T = 20$k horizon.
 We report the contextual cumulative regret (Eq.~\ref{eq:contextual_regret}), the win-count and Welch's t-test.
+The only PM baseline in this setting is \CBPsidestar{}.
+We therefore resort to baselines that only apply on specific games.
+We consider \PGIDS{} \citep{grant2021bayesianappletasting}, \PGTS{} \citep{grant2021bayesianappletasting}, and \STAP{} \citep{helmbold2000apple} for the AT game, and \CESA{} \citep{cesa2006prediction} for the LE game.
+Implementation and hyper-parameters details are reported in Appendix \ref{appendix:details}.